W&T Offshore Inc. (WTI) Shares Up Despite Recent Market Volatility

 WTI’s Market Performance

-The stock of W&T Offshore Inc. (WTI) has seen a 8.27% increase in the past week, with a -9.44% drop in the past month, and a -18.07% fall in the past quarter.
-The volatility ratio for the week is 4.46%, and the volatility levels for the past 30 days are at 5.42% for WTI.
-The simple moving average for the last 20 days is -1.20% for WTI stock, with a simple moving average of -5.96% for the last 200 days.
+WTI’s stock has seen a 6.69% increase for the week, with a -5.14% drop in the past month and a -13.99% fall in the past quarter.
+The volatility ratio for the week is 5.15%, and the volatility levels for the past 30 days are at 5.52% for W&T Offshore Inc. The simple moving average for the last 20 days is 1.96% for WTI stock, with a simple moving average of -3.77% for the last 200 days.

 Analysts’ Opinion of WTI